sowor14/paper/paper.md

 # Results
 In this work we found out that the correlation between the mild radiation and thelong term consequences of other radiation is non conclusive.

+# Figures
+Figures will be placed in their own section.

 # References
 refs.txt